Find Grad Schools

 Is There Going to be Demand for Biomedical Engineers?

-There were about 21,300 jobs for Biomedical Engineer in 2016 (in the United States).
+In the United States, there were 21,300 jobs for Biomedical Engineer in 2016.
 New jobs are being produced at a rate of 7% which is above the national average.
 The Bureau of Labor Statistics predicts 1,500 new jobs for Biomedical Engineer by 2026.
-Due to new job openings and attrition, there will be an average of 1,600 job openings in this field each year.
+The BLS estimates 1,600 yearly job openings in this field.

 undefined